Canon 1.4 50mm Canon 50/1.4

 Dimensions: 73,8-50,5 mm

 The Canon 50/1,4 is a normal lens on a Full Frame camera.
 What it is the normal lens ?
-The idea is to see exactly the same perspective what we see with our own eyes.
-If we stretch ourselves perhaps see around 180 degrees, but the center portion of our sight is approximately identical to the view of the 50mm lens on a Full Frame camera.
+The idea is to see exactly the same perspective what we see with our own eyes or vision.
+If we stretch ourselves perhaps we can see around 180 degrees, but the center portion of our sight is approximately identical to the view of the 50mm lens on a Full Frame camera (app 40 degrees).
 What are the common information of this lens ?
-Small and light, relatively inexpensive, good sharpness from f2 (subjective), very popular, f1.4 aperture, 45cm Minimum focus distance, usm is not a ‘normal’ ring usm, overexposes 1/3 stops.
+Small and light, relatively inexpensive, good sharpness from f2 (subjective), very popular, f/1.4 bright aperture, 45cm Minimum focus distance, usm is not a ‘normal’ ring usm, overexposes 1/3 stops compare to other lenses.

 Without going to deep details of optical quality, this lens makes excellent images.
 At f/1.4 the lens has a soft dreamy look, see the sample picture, but perfectly usable apart from the paper thin depth of field.
 From f/2 the lens starts to get sharp, at f/2.8 gets very sharp all the way until diffractions limits sharpness.
 The brightness of this lens makes it capable to make pictures where most lenses are not capable to give any usable results.
 Even the out of focus pictures can be good, with manual focusing.